SharpTimer/WallLists/README.md

 Default Access: @css/root, can be configured.
 All commands can be configured, these are the default commands:
-- !timeslist  - Create a map records list for the current map in front of the player and save it to a config file.
+- !tlist  - Create a map records list for the current map in front of the player and save it to a config file or database.
-- !pointslist - Create a points list in front of the player and save it to a config file.
+- !plist - Create a points list in front of the player and save it to a config file or database.
-- !completionslist - Create a # of map completions list in fron of the player and save it to a config file.
+- !clist - Create a # of map completions list in fron of the player and save it to a config file or database.
-- !removelist - Remove the closest list from your position.
-(100 units max)
+- !rlist - Remove the closest list from your position.
+(200 units max)
 - !reloadlistcfg - Reload your config live in-game.
 Takes about 15 seconds.
 - !updatelistcfg - Update your config with any new variables that have been added in a new version.